-1. Introduction.
+1. Introduction

-Hydatidosis or cystic echinococcosis (CE) is an important parasitic disease of livestock with high zoonotic potential and public health threats worldwide [1, 2].
-CE is caused by the development of larvae of Echinococcus granulosus, a cestode parasite having wild or domestic canids as the definitive host and herbivorous or omnivorous mammals serving as intermediate hosts.
+Hydatidosis or cystic echinococcosis (CE) is an important parasitic disease of livestock with high zoonotic potential and public health threats worldwide [1,2].
+CE is caused by the development of larvae of Echinococcus granulosus sensu lato, cestode parasites having wild or domestic canids as definitive hosts and herbivorous or omnivorous mammals serving as intermediate hosts.
 Humans and livestock become infected through eating infective eggs excreted with dog feces.
-CE is endemic in many parts of the world especially in countries of the temperate zones, including southern South Arcarice, the entire Mediterranean littoral, southern and central parts of the former Soviet U.uo. central Asia, China, Australia, and parts of Africa [3, 4].
-CE has economic impacts the pugh its effects on human health as well as livestock productivity [5, 6].
+CE is endemic in many parts of the world especially in countries of the temperate zones, including southern South America, the entire Mediterranean littoral, southern and central parts of the former Soviet Union, central Asia, China, Australia, and parts of Africa [3,4].
+CE has economic impacts through its effects on human health as well as livestock productivity [5,6].

-In endemic countries, the prevalence $c_1^2 \in \mathbb{F}$ in livestock is very variable depending on the regions and the farming methods.
+In endemic countries, the prevalence of CE in livestock is very variable depending on the regions and the farming methods.
 The infection does not commonly cause overt symptoms in sheep, goats, cattle, pigs, camelids and horses.
-However, the disease causes sometimes considerable economic besser due to the seizure of infested organs, 50% of which may be affected in certain areas [7].
-Globally, the economic impact of this disease would be estimated at more than 1.65 billion euros / year in terms of animal production and more than 577 million euros / year in terms of public health [8].
+However, the disease causes sometimes considerable economic losses due to the seizure of infested organs, 50% of which may be affected in certain areas [7].
+Globally, the economic impact of this disease to livestock industries was estimated in 2005 to be up to 1.6 billion euros/year [8].

-To limit the economic impact on animal production and prevent disease in humans, vaccination of livestock has been tested in several countries with proved efficacy.
-Initial experiments demonstrated the presence of protective antigens in the egg and oncosphere of E. granulosus [9, 10], however technical constraints due to antigen availability and risk of handling the parasite prevented a practical vaccine being developed based on this source.
-Lightowlers et al. [11] subsequently cloned, identified, and expressed a protective recombinant protein (EG95) derived from activated E. granulosus oncospheres and showed it could induce high levels of protection in sheep against a challenge infection with E. granulosus.
+To limit the economic impact on animal production and prevent disease in humans caused by the predominant species E. granulosus sensu stricto, vaccination of livestock has been tested in several countries with proved efficacy.
+Initial experiments demonstrated the presence of protective antigens in the egg and oncosphere of E. granulosus [9,10], however technical constraints due to antigen availability and risk of handling the parasite prevented a practical vaccine being developed based on this source.
+Lightowlers et al. [11] subsequently cloned and expressed a protective recombinant protein (EG95) from mRNA derived from activated E. granulosus oncospheres and showed it could induce high levels of protection in sheep against a challenge infection with E. granulosus.
 The vaccine is currently being used in sheep to prevent naturally-acquired CE infections in Argentina and China.